Aabhiraj412/Hostel-ERP/ReadMe.md

 ## Conclusion

 Hostel ERP is a powerful, efficient, and scalable solution designed to make hostel management smoother and more effective.
-By automating routine administrative tasks and improving transparency, it enhances the overall experience for students and staff, making hostel operations more efficient and manageable.
+Automating routine administrative tasks and improving transparency enhances the overall experience for students and staff, making hostel operations more efficient and manageable.

 ## License